m-one-w/M1WEngine/docs/specSheet.md

 * Throw

   Lunk chooses to remove his enemy from sight by tossing it out like the trash.
 Enemies will fly forward 2 or 3 spaces before dying in the embrace of the ground.
-If a damsel is crushed by Lunk's flying enemy, Lunk losses his points from his [health bar](#health-bar).
+If a damsel is crushed by Lunk's flying enemy, Lunk loses his points from his [health bar](#health-bar).
 * Eat

   Lunk gets hungry, he eats his enemy.
 Eating can be positive or negative depending on what is eaten.